Methodology

 Existing buffer partnerships frame every corridor.

 All twelve installations already run REPI programs.
-The recreation corridors documented by L&C 360 fall inside or directly adjacent to existing Partnership Opportunity Areas — meaning the partner network, the legal authorities, and the conservation footprint are already in place.
+These corridors fall inside or directly adjacent to existing Partnership Opportunity Areas, so the partner network, the legal authorities, and the conservation footprint are already in place.

 RARI eligibility